Johnproy/Assignment/README.md

 This repository has the code we used for membership inference attack.
 The script loads the given public dataset, private dataset, and target model then it computes membership scores using loss/confidence-based features and shadow-model LiRA-style scoring and generates `submission.csv` file.

 ##Files
-- mia.sub - HTCondor submit file to run the job
+- README.md - explains how to recreate the best result
-- submission.csv - Generated output file
-- run.sh - Shell script file
 - task_template.py - Contains the script

-##Input Files

-- pub.pt
-- priv.pt
-- model.pt

 How to Setup and Run: